Report: Disney Plus might never be the next Netflix if it can’t win over older users

 Of course, it needs to be noted Disney Plus has done phenomenally well since its introduction two years ago.
 The service currently boasts 118.1 million subscribers—up from 73.7 million a year ago.
 Yet if it wants such growth to continue, MoffettNathanson’s argument for more adult, general content seems sound.

-The report, “Disney: “This is the business we’ve chosen,” was released on Wednesday.
+The report, “Disney: ‘This is the business we’ve chosen,'” was released on Wednesday.